- Author: Kyrasis

 - If you are worried that you could potentially run out of resources in a drawn-out encounter, you could potentially stop using [Death Strike] to avoid overcapping RP and, in an extreme case, stop using runes when your RP is full.
 This is a VERY conservative strategy that loses long-term resource generation and damage, but it is something that can situationally improve survivability.
 Realistically, you generally only need to use this tactic for short periods of time to respond to multi-hit tank-buster mechanics that may require multiple [Death Strike]‘s in succession to survive.
 Even then, such actions should only be necessary in high-end content and situations for rune throttling haven’t really occurred since the Shadow of Zul from BfA at high key levels.

 What if generating threat is the immediate priority?

 The following options should be considered:

-- [Dark Command] or [Death Grip] can be used to instantly have the top threat on single targets and to increase threat generation by 400% over the 3 seconds after cast.
-The best way to capitalize on this short duration threat amplification is with [Blood Boil], [Death Strike], and (when appropriate) [Marrowrend], our hardest-hitting abilities on individual targets.
+- [Dark Command] or [Death Grip] can be used to instantly have the top threat on single targets and to increase threat generation to these targets by 400% over the 3 seconds after cast.